fibo/flow-view/README.md

 > [!WARNING]
 > Be aware that there is no minified bundle, so you probably do not want to use the CDN in production.
-> Your bundler (e.g. esbuild, Vite, rollup, etc.) will take care of minification and transpiling according to your target browsers.
+> Your bundler (e.g. esbuild, Vite, rollup, etc.) will handle minification and transpilation for your target browsers.

 ## Usage